-- 6.5.7 While the Local Plan generally seeks to concentrate development in areas which are most accessible, it is recognised that some growth will continue in rural areas.
-In considering such proposals, the benefits of development will be weighed up against any disadvantages arising from its location. - Proposals which are likely to generate a significant amount of movement should be located where the need to travel will be minimised. travel demand should submit a A Transport assessment setting out the transport issues relating to a proposed development should be provided in accordance with the requirements of the Local Highway Authority published thresholds.
+- 6.5.6 In assessing development proposals, the councils will consider whether opportunities for more sustainable travel modes have been taken up, taking into account the nature and location of the site.
+Developers will be encouraged to work with public transport providers to develop viable solutions to support sustainable travel patterns (see also Policy ENV11).
+The needs of people with disabilities will also be carefully considered. - 6.5.7 While the Local Plan generally seeks to concentrate development in areas which are most accessible, it is recognised that some growth will continue in rural areas.
+In considering such proposals, the benefits of development will be weighed up against any disadvantages arising from its location.
+Proposals which are likely to generate a significant amount of movement should be located where the need to travel will be minimised.
+A Transport assessment setting out the transport issues relating to a proposed development should be provided in accordance with the requirements of the Local Highway Authority published thresholds.
 The need to prepare a travel plan will often be the outcome of these assessments, particularly where proposals involve a large number of people and trips often made by car.
 Travel plans can also be used to bring about more sustainable travel patterns and reduce single occupancy car use.
 The Local Highway Authority provides guidance for Travel Plans and when these should be required.